IgniteUI/igniteui-docfx/en/components/drop-down-hierarchical-selection.md

 To display selected nodes/rows from the list use the [`IgxChipComponent`]({environment:angularApiUrl}/classes/igxchipcomponent.html) by handling the events that notify of selection changes and populate the `selectedNodes` / `selectedRows` array.
 This can be done by subscribing to the IgxTreeComponent's [`nodeSelection`]({environment:angularApiUrl}/classes/igxtreecomponent.html#nodeSelection) event and to the IgxTreeGridComponent's [`rowSelectionChanging`]({environment:angularApiUrl}/classes/igxtreegridcomponent.html#rowSelectionChanging) event.

-To remove the chip from the DOM and deselect the item from the tree/grid, you have to handle the [`remove`]({environment:angularApiUrl}/classes/igxchipcomponent.html#remove) event.
+To remove the chip from the DOM and deselect the item from the tree/grid, you have to handle the IgxChipComponent's [`remove`]({environment:angularApiUrl}/classes/igxchipcomponent.html#remove) event.

 Additionally, a way to prevent the drop-down from closing on chip deletion would be to check the event's composite path for an `igx-chip` node and then cancel the event in the `IgxDropDownComponent`'s [`closing`]({environment:angularApiUrl}/classes/igxdropdowncomponent.html#closing) event handler.